WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 `Fork` this repo instead, then work on your own fork.

 ## Groups working on this Kata
-If you are a pair or mob working on this kata and need to push changes up to this repo for collaboration, please do the following:
+If you are a pair or mob working on this kata.

 **`Do not commit changes to main/master`.
 Instead:**